Build planning

 It can become borderline when runtime overhead, context length, larger model files, extensions, or future workload growth reduce usable headroom.
 Cloud testing can help validate uncertain workloads before local hardware commitment.

-How should I compare 16GB GPU candidates?
+How should I compare 16GB GPU candidates without turning it into a ranking?

 NEXT STEP